Iiridayn/gw2-linux-multibox-launcher/README.md

 ## Usage examples

-If you don't want a bunch of fuser mounts in your system between runs:

-    gw2-alt.sh -c 01 02 03 # create mounts and run
-    gw2-alt.sh -x 01 02 03 # close each
-    gw2-alt.sh -d 01 02 03 # remove mounts
+Note that these examples assume you have `gw2-alt.sh` in your `PATH`.

+Set up a new account (once the program is set up) or update settings:

+    gw2-alt.sh -o 04 # change options/configure; only 1 account at at time

-When the game releases updates, first run:
+When the game releases updates, each alt must update their Local.dat:

-    gw2-alt.sh -cu 01 02 03 # create mounts and update
+    gw2-alt.sh -u 01 02 03 # run in update-only mode

+Launch multiple accounts, waiting for each to load before launching the next:

-    gw2-alt.sh 01 02 03 # run, given mounts exist already
+    gw2-alt.sh 01 02 03

-To change saved username/password or settings in one account at a time:

-    gw2-alt.sh -o 01 # change options/configure

-## Initial setup
+## Installation

 1. Install GW2 normally and ensure it runs.
-2. Create a launch script, and ensure it runs GW2 from the command line
+2. Create a launch script, and ensure it runs GW2 from the command line (from Lutris, you would create it with `lutris guild-wars-2 --output-script gw2.sh`).
-3. Backup your `GFXSettings.GW2-64.exe.xml` (in `<gw2 WINEPREFIX>/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/`), run the game and set graphics to values you'd like to run multiple clients with (all minimums likely), then stash the modified `GFXSettings.GW2-64.exe.xml` and restore your nice one for regular use.
+3. Backup your `GFXSettings.GW2-64.exe.xml` (from `<gw2
+   WINEPREFIX>/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/`), run the game
+   and set graphics to values you'd like to run multiple clients with (all minimums likely), then stash the modified `GFXSettings.GW2-64.exe.xml` and restore your nice one for regular use.
-4. Run the script - make sure it's executable (`chmod +x <downloaded filename>`)
+4. Download the script and make sure it's executable (`chmod +x <downloaded filename>`)
-5. Choose a base location for the script to use to run and store data, create `$XDG_CONFIG_HOME/gw2alts`, and update `$XDG_CONFIG_HOME/gw2alts/config.sh` as directed.
-6. Run again
+5. Run the script - for example `./gw2-alt.sh` to run it from the current directory.
+This will create a config file.
+6. Edit the config.sh file created - ensure you provide the path to the GW2 WINE prefix and all the environment variables required to run the game, copied from your working launch script from step 2.
+7. Run the script again - this will create the runtime and data directories
-7. Copy your `GFXSettings.GW2-64.exe.xml` to the `conf` folder of the directory you chose for the script to use.
+8. Copy your stashed `GFXSettings.GW2-64.exe.xml` to the data directory.

-Once you're set up, you can create new `Local.dat`s for each account with `gw2-alt.sh -co "<name>"`, then enter username, password, save them (unless you like retyping them each time you launch), launch the game and change settings however you'd like (you can't change them during normal launches, only when launching with `-o`, which launches the game in exclusive mode), then exit.
-This should set things up so that in the future you can set up and launch multiple accounts with just `gw2-alt.sh "<name>" "<name 2>"`, etc as normal.
-Quotes are only needed if you want a space in the account name, which I've not tested yet but should probably work.
+### Setting up accounts

+To set up an account, ensure no other accounts are running, then run `gw2-alt.sh -o account-name`.
+Save the username and password, log in and launch the account and change local settings however you'd like to keep them, then close the game client.
+From now on you can launch that account as `gw2-alt.sh account-name`.
+If you want to change local settings for that account again, you have to launch it while no other accounts are running using the `-o` option again.

+If you want a space in the account name, you must refer to it with quotes around it every time, or it thinks you want to launch an account per word.
+This should work - please let me know if you use it and run into problems.

+### Running Accounts

+### GW2 Configuration without Lutris

+For a system without a Lutris install, I was able to run the game with the following environment:

+    export WINEARCH="win64"

+    export WINEESYNC="1"
+    export WINEFSYNC="1"
+    export WINE_LARGE_ADDRESS_AWARE="1"

+    export __GL_SHADER_DISK_CACHE="1"
+    export __GL_SHADER_DISK_CACHE_PATH="$GW2_BASE_WINEPREFIX"
+    export __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1

+    # Save RAM - too chatty
+    export DXVK_LOG_LEVEL="none"
+    export WINEDEBUG="-all"

 ## Troubleshooting